swatalinapalar/AI_Resume_Generator/README.md

 ### 🔒 Privacy First
-- Your data is secure and never shared without your consent.
+- Your data is secure and never shared with anyone without your consent.

 ---